It is a chronic disorder that causes recurrent unprovoked seizures.

-There are risks to any surgery, including a bad reaction to anesthesia, bleeding and infection.
+There are risks to any surgery, including a bad reaction to anesthesia, bleeding, and infection.
 Brain surgery can sometimes result in cognitive changes.

 The ketogenic diet is often recommended for children with epilepsy.
 This diet is low in carbohydrates and high in fat.
-The diet forces the body to use fat as a source of energy instead of glucose, a process called ketosis.
+The diet forces the body to use fat as a source of energy instead of glucose, called ketosis.

 For adolescents and adults with epilepsy, a modified Atkins diet may be recommended.
 This diet is also high in fat and involves a controlled intake of carbohydrates.

 Approximately half of adults who try the modified Atkins diet experience fewer seizures.
 The results can be seen as fast as a few months.

 Because these diets tend to be low in fiber and high in fat, constipation is a common side effect.

 Talk to your doctor before starting a new diet and make sure you get vital nutrients.
 In any case, not eating processed foods can help improve your health.